 To do a fair benchmark to see how companies can lose our using Glassdoor compared to Figures, we dove into the salary of a Front-End Developer.
 And of course to be EXTRA fair, we looked at 3 levels: Junior, Intermediate, Senior in 3 locations: Paris, London, Berlin.

 Here are the results of the anonymous, unverified data from Glassdoor salaries directly to data updated in real time by verified companies on Figures:

 What can we see?
 Glassdoor data is either too high or too low for the same position.

 What does this lead to?
 Over-spending or poor budget forecasting.

 How to pick the best salary research site?

 Now that you've seen how unreliable data can lead to money wasted, you should be feeling ready to make data-driven compensation decisions.
 So, here's all about us at Figures -

-As the most comprehensive real-time platform for Europe and the UK, here’s what Figures does differently:
+As the most comprehensive compensation management software for Europe and the UK, here’s what Figures does differently: